 The two types of ‘real estate contracts’

 First, a real estate contract can be a mortgage note or seller-financed loan – something we specialize in here at Amerinote Xchange.
 These notes and loans can be sold to another party, often called a note buyer, in the event that the seller no longer wants to manage the loan themself.

 Additionally, the term “real estate contract” can refer to a literal contract on real estate being bought or sold.
 (When you purchase a house, you put it under contract.
 In most cases, this “real estate contract” can also be sold, much like selling a mortgage note or seller-carried loan can.)

 The question of who buys real estate contracts depends on which of these two uniquely different phrases the asker is referring to.
 Let’s take a look at each one more in depth, and discuss who would buy each type of contract and when.

 Who buys real estate contracts in the form of a note or seller-financed loan?

 In most cases, when someone is referring to a “real estate contract,” they’re talking about either a mortgage note or a seller-financed loan.
 Maybe they agreed to finance the sale of their home in order to speed up the process, or they could be an investor looking to get out of the business.
 Whatever the reason is, they’re hoping to sell their real estate contract and move on to other things.

 Because mortgage notes are, by default, assignable – meaning they can be transferred to another party – selling them is almost always an option.
-The only thing that would prevent the sale of a mortgage note or seller-financed loan would be a specific clause put in the contract to do so.
-If this clause is not present in the real estate contract, a number of parties may be interested in purchasing it, including:
+The only thing that would prevent the sale of a mortgage note or seller-financed loan would be a specific clause in the contract that forbids it.
+If this clause is not present in the a estate contract, a number of parties may be interested in purchasing it, including: